AlureonTheVirus/GroupMeCommunityDocs/docs/push.md

 	In some circumstances, in order to catch certain events (like typing indicators) you will also need to subscribe to specific message channels.
 This differs slightly between groups and direct messages, where groups use `/group/:group_id`, and DMs use `/direct_message/:chat_id`.
 Note that subgroup channels in a group are considered their own channels, so in order to catch their updates you must subscribe to `/groups/:subgroup_id`.

-	> [!IMPORTANT]
+	!!! important

-	> Direct Message channel IDs are reported within the REST API looking something like `74938777+93645911`, two user IDs separated with a `+`.
+		Direct Message channel IDs are reported within the REST API looking something like `74938777+93645911`, two user IDs separated with a `+`.
 However, for whatever reason, the WebSocket server only accepts DM channel IDs when they are separated using an underscore (e.g. `74938777_93645911`).
 Make sure to find and replace these symbols before attempting to subscribe to those channels.

 === "Option 2: Pure WebSockets"